tonyxiao/blog/pages/index.md

 ---
 title: Hi people
 ---
-Welcome to your new Gatsby site.
+Welcome to Tony's new home on the world wide web.

+Ok things can be a bit faster maybe

+But this is already really good.
+It's amazing actually.

+Very cool!
+This is awesome.